-Whether you’re experimenting on a single service or at scale on an entire digital platform, running a Chaos Day is an investment of time and energy that benefits from being mapped out.
+Whether you’re experimenting on a single service or at scale on an entire digital platform, planning your Chaos Day carefully is essential to make the most of your investment of time and energy.

-Whilst the process steps are the same regardless of scale, the organisational complexity, commitment and elapsed time increase with the number of services and teams involved.
-Because of this, our experience is to start small, so you can learn and adapt the process to your particular context.
-Pick one service or team to start with, not an entire engineering platform or group of teams, then incrementally grow with each subsequent Chaos Day.
+Whilst the process is the same regardless of scale, the organisational complexity, commitment and elapsed time increase with the number of services and teams involved.
+Because of this, our advice is to start small, so you can learn and adapt the process to your particular situation.
+Start with one service or team , not an entire engineering platform, then grow incrementally with each subsequent Chaos Day.

-The timeline below maps out the end-to-end process.
-The suggested elapsed time is based on experience running Chaos Days with few teams.
-If you’re scaling up to 5 or more teams, we’d recommend allowing 2-4 weeks for experiment design; other durations should be kept about the same.
+The timeline below shows the end-to-end process.
+The suggested elapsed time is based on our experience running Chaos Days with a few teams.
+If you’re scaling up to five or more teams, we’d recommend allowing 2-4 weeks for experiment design; other durations can be kept about the same.

-We used a regular, cross-team, community session to introduce chaos engineering by presenting our experience of running Chaos Days in the public sector.
+We used a regular, cross-team, community session to introduce chaos engineering and talk about our experience of running Chaos Days in the public sector.
 This created an appetite within teams to learn more.
-For the inaugural Chaos Day, we had just one platform and one product team together.
-It was a big success, with many lessons learned by the teams about their own systems plus chaos engineering itself.
-The participants shared these lessons out to all the other teams using their standard post-incident review process, followed by a presentation of key outcomes at their next cross-team community session.
+For the inaugural Chaos Day, we had just one platform and one product team.
+It was a big success and the teams learned many lessons about their own systems plus chaos engineering itself.
+Participants shared these lessons with other teams using their standard post-incident review process, followed by a presentation of key outcomes at their next cross-team community session.

 Starting small helped John Lewis & Partners learn and develop a repeatable, scalable approach that they are now replicating out to many more teams.